jgeramb/PermissionSystemBungee/README.md

-# This is the SourceCode of the BungeeCord addon of my PermissionSystem
+# This is the SourceCode of the BungeeCord add-on of UltimatePerms

-## Please support me by donating some money
+## You can donate here to support my work:
 https://www.paypal.me/JustixDevelopment